benjaminp/six/documentation/index.rst

    *kwargs* are passed through to the underlying method.

-.. function:: viewkeys(dictionary, **kwargs)
+.. function:: viewkeys(dictionary)

    Return a view over *dictionary*\'s keys.
-This replaces ``dictionary.viewkeys()`` on Python 2.7 and ``dictionary.keys()`` on Python 3. *kwargs* are passed through to the underlying method.
+This replaces ``dictionary.viewkeys()`` on Python 2.7 and ``dictionary.keys()`` on Python 3.

-.. function:: viewvalues(dictionary, **kwargs)
+.. function:: viewvalues(dictionary)

    Return a view over *dictionary*\'s values.
-This replaces ``dictionary.viewvalues()`` on Python 2.7 and ``dictionary.values()`` on Python 3. *kwargs* are passed through to the underlying method.
+This replaces ``dictionary.viewvalues()`` on Python 2.7 and ``dictionary.values()`` on Python 3.

-.. function:: viewitems(dictionary, **kwargs)
+.. function:: viewitems(dictionary)

    Return a view over *dictionary*\'s items.
-This replaces ``dictionary.viewitems()`` on Python 2.7 and ``dictionary.items()`` on Python 3. *kwargs* are passed through to the underlying method.
+This replaces ``dictionary.viewitems()`` on Python 2.7 and ``dictionary.items()`` on Python 3.

 .. function:: create_bound_method(func, obj)